 Foil tends to soften the bark quite a bit, steaming the brisket and making it exceptionally tender.
 Butcher paper works better, containing the moisture without overcooking the brisket.

-Continue to smoke the brisket for a few hours until it reaches around 200°F.
+Continue to smoke the brisket for a few hours until it reaches around 200-205°F. There is no ideal internal temp for brisket, it’s all about the feel.

 Yes, you can.
 I get asked this question all of the time.
 Sometimes the weather forces your hand, or the pellet grill will have issues.
 Pivot and adjust as you need.
 Place the wrapped brisket on a wire rack with a baking sheet and it can be finished in the oven using the same temperatures.